ghnail/rhood/README.md

 ## 4.6.
 Ansible delivery

-You may want to deploy application on the separate box.
-You can build application, copy binary, templates and web static files to the box, and configure Nginx by yourself.
+You may want to deploy a service on a separate box.
+You can build the app, copy binary, templates and web static files to the box, and configure Nginx by yourself.
 But it can be done automatically with Ansible scripting.